Johngoss725/SpookyCastleProject/README.md

 # Spooky Castle Project

+Here is a repository where I have placed a few workflow scripts that could be used to automate the blender to godot sprite pipeline.
 I will be posting my workflow scripts here for the video series I am creating on my youtube channel here: https://youtu.be/aft83fjpINI

 I am recreating my own version of the game spooky castle from 1997 in the Godot game engine.